keithbreazeale/keithbreazeale.github.io/README.md

 The setup and execution of the web application posed considerable challenges.
 However, this experience showcased my proficiency in employing well-established and inventive techniques, tools, and skills within computing practices.
 Before delving into the web application documentation, I adeptly navigated the setup procedures for Python and MongoDB.
 Furthermore, adapting the web app's source code functionality to accommodate changes in the PyMongo driver version and an upgraded MongoDB platform underscored my ability to implement computer solutions that not only deliver value but also align with industry-specific objectives.

+Original Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20340/Old%20Application)
-Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20340/Application)
+Enhanced Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20340/Application)

 # Algorithms and Data Structures Application
 As mentioned in the Algorithms and Data Structures Code review, the application that was chosen was the "Binary Search Tree" Application.
 This application is written in C++.
 This artifact was conceptualized, designed, and built as part of the CS 260: Data Structures and Algorithms course at SNHU.
 The objective of this application was to create a small, efficient program for loading bid information and then allowing the user to search through the bids via a terminal.